10 Tricks to Fit in That Workout

 Excuse-proof your workout without breaking a sweat.
 (It's that easy.)

 Isn't it funny that the moment you decide to exercise, something always gets in the way?
 Mom stops by.
 That report is suddenly urgent.
 The dog ate your running shoes.
 Legit or not, these "reasons" can snowball into days or weeks full of excuses to not exercise.
 Try these easy ways to make fitness an excuse-proof part of your day.

-Plan a regimen that fits your lifestyle.
-If you work irregular hours, for example, don't sign up for classes that start at the same time each week.
+Find fitness that fits your life.
+If you work irregular hours, don't sign up for classes that start at the same time each week.
 Instead, choose activities that can be easily slotted into your day: Walk the kids to school or run errands on foot during your lunch hour.

-You don't want to look like a sack of potatoes when you're exercising.
-Spend a little money on well-designed, flattering, and supportive gym clothes; you'll be more motivated to work out.
+Buy workout clothing you're excited to wear.
+Shop for well-designed, flattering, and supportive gym clothes; you'll be more motivated to work out.